etonotieno/NewsFeed/README.md

 # News-Feed
 This is a simple app (very simple) that fetches data from the News API in JSON format and parses the response.
+(I will be migrating from News API to Guardian API soon.)

 I will update the code to make the app better and the code base cleaner.
 Now I have intergrated https://github.com/square/retrofit in my app and made use of caching.